 Red Intuition Rose grows to 150 cm and is an award-winning rose in two-toned red colouring in a classic Hybrid Tea bloom form.
 It has a vigorous growth habit, and like pink intuition long stems and long vase life.

-This season 2022, I’ll be planting other stripped roses including Cabana bred by Dr Keith W. Zary in the US in 2000 and introduced in Australia by Treloar Roses in 2008 as ‘Cabana’.
+The 2022 year, I’ll be planting other stripped roses including Cabana bred by Dr Keith W. Zary in the US in 2000 and introduced in Australia by Treloar Roses in 2008 as ‘Cabana’.
 It is a beautiful striped rose that grows to 150 cm and is almost thornless, upright, and well-branched with dense leathery foliage.
 The blooms are white, with pink salmon and yellow stripes.

 Harry Wheatcroft rose a sport of Piccadilly rose discovered by Harry Wheatcroft & Sons Ltd. in the United Kingdom, in 1972 and introduced to Australia in 1975 as ‘Harry Wheatcroft’.
 It is a Hybrid Tea with red and yellow stripes, glossy light green foliage, and mild fragrance and grows to 100cm.